siverv/password-generator-generator/README.md

 * An HTML-page with "generate"- and "copy"-button
 * A data-URI containing the aforementioned HTML-page.

-The generators use `window.crypto.getRandomValues` for randomness, and [entropy is calculated](./THEORY.md)
+The generators use `window.crypto.getRandomValues` for randomness, and entropy is calculated using [min-entropy](./THEORY.md)

 ## Entropy and Pronouncible Passwords

 How secure is an automatically generated pronouncible password?
-Do you need 16, 32, or perhaps even 64 characters to get close to the more secure `B&QlWYrj#$3A-&4P` passwords.

-The application uses pyodide to calculate the entropy of the resulting adjacency matrix from the states.
-Pyodide loads a basic python + numpy environment, which allows the app to use linear algebra functions, at the cost of some 10-20MB additional download.
-Due the longer load-times, entropy is only calculated after the user have opted in.
+Do you need 16, 32, or perhaps even 64 characters to get close to the more secure `B&QlWYrj#$3A-&4P`-type passwords.
+The application uses min-entropy to calculate the entropy of the resulting adjacency matrix from the states.
+From this entropy calculation, one may judge whether a given password scheme is strong enough for the desired use.

 ## Correct Horses, and their Battery Staples